prabinkc2046/shapeTracker/documentation/README.md

 ## Prerequisites

-Before starting the deployment process, make sure you have the following:

 1. A Linode server with Ubuntu installed and SSH access configured.
 2. Docker and Docker Compose installed on your Linode server.
 3. A registered domain name with DNS configured to point to your Linode server's IP address.

-### Step 1: Setting up linode server, secure access and firewall considerations
+### Step 1: Setting up Linode server, Secure access and Firewall considerations

 1. Set up linode virtual machine as your requirements